Philip Billing: Huddersfield Town

-AFC Bournemouth
+Bournemouth

-On 29 July 2019, Billing signed for Premier League AFC Bournemouth on a long-term contract for a £15 million fee.
+On 29 July 2019, Billing signed for Premier League Bournemouth on a long-term contract for a £15 million fee.
 He was given the No. 29 jersey.
 Billing made a strong start to his first season with Bournemouth, starting the first four Premier League games of the season and being nominated for the club's Player of the Month award for August.
-Billing scored his first goals for the club in the FA Cup Third Round fixture against Luton Town, as Bournemouth won the game 4–0.
+Billing scored his first goals for the club in the FA Cup third round fixture against Luton Town, as Bournemouth won the game 4–0.
 He then scored his first Premier League goal for the club, netting the opening goal against relegation rivals Aston Villa in a 2–1 win for the home side on 1 February.

 Billing was involved in a controversial VAR decision in a 3–0 away loss to Burnley in the Premier League on 22 February, when his knock-down from a corner to Joshua King was judged to be a handball by the VAR officials.
 This was one of two Bournemouth goals disallowed for handball in the match.

 Billing scored eight goals in the Championship for the 2020–21 season, which was also his most prolific goalscoring season to date.

 On 4 March 2023, Billing scored the opening goal in a 3–2 away defeat to Arsenal.
 Timed at just 9.11 seconds, his goal was the second fastest ever scored in the Premier League.

+On 21 August 2023, it was announced that Billing had signed a new contract, keeping him at the club until 2027.
+On 16 December 2023, during a Premier League match against Luton Town, Billing was the first person to summon assistance to opponent player Tom Lockyer, who had suffered a cardiac arrest on the pitch, before the arrival of the medical staff; following Lockyer's discharge from the hospital, Luton publicly thanked Billing in an official press statement.

+Napoli

+On 11 January 2025, Billing moved to Napoli in Italy on loan, with an option to buy for £9 million.

+Midtjylland

+On 26 August 2025, Billing moved to Midtjylland in Denmark on a five-year contract.
+On 20 September 2025, he scored his first goal for the club in a 2-0 victory over local rivals Viborg.